makinacorpus/makina-states/doc/usage_projects/project_corpus.rst

     - linked to this mastersalt as a mastersalt minion
-    - a salt minion linked to a salt master which is probably local and controlled by **project members aka devs**
+    - a salt minion linked to a salt master which is probably local and controlled by **project members aka devs**, by default these salt minion and salt master services are toggled off and the salt-call should be runned **masterless** (salt-call --local)

 Initialisation of a cloud controller
 -----------------------------------------
-Complex, contact @makinacorpus
+Complex, contact `@makinacorpus <mailto:sysadmin@makina-corpus.com>`_.

-This incude
+This incude:

-- Setting up the dns master for the cloud controlled zone.
+    - Setting up the dns master & slaves for the cloud controlled zone.
     - Setting up the cloud database
-- Setting up a basic pillar and mastersalt setup to finnish the box install
+    - Setting up at least one compute node to deploy projects
-- Configuring up mastersalt to use pgsql extpillar
-- Configuring up corpus.reactor and corpus.web on top of mastersalt
+    - Deploying vms

 Request of a compute node or a container
 ------------------------------------------
 - Edit the mastersalt database file to include your compute node and vms configuration.
-- Run any appropriate mastersalt **mc_cloud_XX** runners to deploy your compute nodes and vms
+- Run any appropriate mastersalt runners to deploy & operate your compute nodes and vms

 Initialisation of a compute node